tensorturtle/rebox/README.md

 ## Implementation Summary

-Under the hood, the shortcuts correspond to compositions of a small number of transformations. where
+Under the hood, the shortcuts are compositions of smaller functions. where
 + `c` = coordinates [a,b,c,d] where a,c are horizontal-related, and b,d are vertical-related
 + `w` = width in pixels